 The University of Hawaii Extension has extensive information on cauliflower diseases and pests.

-Ohio State University Extension put together a fact sheet about growing cauliflower (and broccoli) in the home garden.
+Ohio State University Extension put together a fact sheet about growing home garden cauliflower from University of Georgia Cooperative Extension.